Frequently Asked Questions About Gen-AI

 • Talk about the learning objectives for each assignment.
 This will clarify your rationale for allowing, limiting, or prohibiting the use of AI tools, and will enable students to appreciate what they would miss out on if they didn’t complete the work as assigned.

 • Acknowledge that these tools can be used to aid learning, and encourage your students to use them in appropriate ways.
 This will convey that any restrictions you place on the use of these tools are a thoughtful response to the emergence of this technology rather than simple technophobia.
 Your recommendations for using these tools will depend on your discipline, pedagogy, and learning objectives, but may include answering simple factual questions, breaking down complex concepts (“explain protein folding to a college student”), checking paper drafts for grammar and readability, or serving as a “Socratic opponent” that raises objections to a submitted piece of argumentation.
 Students should always critically assess the responses generated by the tools and check factual claims against reliable sources.
+Consider requiring them to comprehensively explain how they used AI tools as part of the assignment (see “When do I need to acknowledge that I have used a Gen-AI tool in my coursework?” in the FAQs for students below).
+Remind your students that they are ultimately responsible for the work they submit.

 • Encourage your students to think about their reasons for taking the course and, more broadly, for pursuing their education.
 Cheating, including the inappropriate use of AI tools, will prevent them from achieving those goals, whether they are intellectual or purely pragmatic.
 It will deprive them of the opportunity to develop knowledge and skills that will serve them throughout their lives and careers.
 An analogy can be helpful: cheating is like going to the gym and allowing someone else to do your workout for you.